 After his service, he returned to York, Pennsylvania and began working at a local steel mill.
 His future looked promising until he got mixed up with the wrong crowd.
 “I focused on myself, no one else mattered to me,” he remarked.
 Then he began to turn his life around and became clean and sober.
 Unfortunately, his previous poor decisions had him serve time in prison.

-When he was released from prison, he needed a fresh start and decideddirectory 466935 640 to come to the Reading area.
+When he was released from prison, he needed a fresh start and decided to come to the Reading area.
 “I knew I needed to change the people, places and things in my life,” he added.
 He rented a room and began to rebuild his new life.
 But the biggest obstacle was his pride.
 “I was afraid to ask for help,” said James.
 He got a job and continued to work to get his own apartment.

 He met Supportive Services for Veteran Families (SSVF) caseworker, Kim Hartman who made it easy to share his concerns and his feelings.
 “She made me comfortable and made it easy to tell her what was going on in my life.
 I was able to put it all out on the table,” said James.
 Kim assured him that the SSVF was ready to assist him to avoid eviction.
 She told him that he was not helpless but in need of a helping hand.
 That made all the difference to James.